jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 kind of abstraction.
 We know it is good, but we do not know how to do it at the system level.

-And I think the biggest thing we suffer from here is, A, well, yeah, how does somebody else provide a service like S3 and let you try to use it?
+And I think the biggest thing we suffer from here is, A, how does somebody else provide a service like S3 and let you try to use it?
 But the B side of it is, what if you are trying to be a service and you are trying not to build in durability into yourself?
 You would like to be playing this game well and saying I am componentized.

-Well, in a programming language, we totally know how to do this.
-You
-say: I will work with anything that implements this interface or anything that implements this protocol.
+In a programming language, we totally know how to do this.
+You say: I will work with anything that implements this interface or anything that implements this protocol.
 We now have a way to say that.
 And the person who wants to compose you with something else has this recipe for doing it.

 Now what is the systems way to do that?
 What is the systems way for saying I am parameterizable in my storage?

 [Audience member: (Indiscernible)]

 It is really difficult.
-A URI is not enough, right?
-I mean, you need to know what method to talk over.
+A URI is not enough.
+You need to know what method to talk over.
 So what ends up happening right now is your service needs to embed something like jclouds or an implementation of an abstracting thing, and you need to individually support what your users are going to need, or provide an extensible mechanism, but you are doing it inside yourself.
 As opposed to sort of saying, at the system level, I have a way to say this is an interface that I use so that you can plug in the kind of storage you want with me.
 So we are suffering there.

 [Time 0:55:37]

 What do systems tell programs?
-I do not think - you know, there is a great papers, great old papers that say, "Do not try to make your distributed system like your programming language."
+There are great old papers that say, "Do not try to make your distributed system like your programming language."
 And they are totally right, especially at the time they wrote it, which is when objects were hot and people were trying to do CORBA and things like that.
 Terrible, terrible idea.

 But we should also be able to pull - so, but some things are important, like functional programming is important.
 I think it is not done a lot in systems.
 What can systems tell programs?
-Well, the one thing is this machine-like thing, right?
+The one thing is this machine-like thing.
 Maybe it is easier to see when you have wires.
-Right?
 It is quite obvious the only thing I can send over the wire is a value in XML, so I have chosen to use that.

-But now, like, well, in this audience I do not have to say this, but in Java, people have a real question, right?
+In this audience I do not have to say this, but in Java, people have a real question.
 They do not tend to send data structures around in their interfaces the way we do.
 And they have this real choice.
 I could send a data structure or an object that has all these verbs and knows how to do stuff and changes and dances, and I might as well send that.
 It is only one argument.
 It is a lot easier, and I do not have to type.
 In fact, IntelliJ will just type it for me.

 [Audience laughter]